fivetran/dbt_shopify_source/README.md

 ```

 ### Step 3: Define REST API or GraphQL API Source
-In INSERT_DATE, Fivetran released a new version of the Shopify connector that leverages Shopify's newer [GraphQL](https://shopify.dev/docs/apps/build/graphql) API instead of the REST API, as Shopify deprecated the REST API in October 2024.
+On INSERT_DATE, Fivetran released a new version of the Shopify connector that leverages Shopify's newer [GraphQL](https://shopify.dev/docs/apps/build/graphql) API instead of the REST API, as Shopify deprecated the REST API in October 2024.
 The GraphQL and REST API-based schemas are slightly different, but this package is designed to run for either or, not both.
 It will do so based on the value of the `shopify_api` variable.

 By default, `shopify_api` is set to `rest` and will run the `stg_shopify__*` models in the [rest](https://github.com/fivetran/dbt_shopify_source/tree/main/models/rest) folder.
 If you would like to run the package on a GraphQL-based schema, adjust `shopify_api` accordingly.
 This will run the `stg_shopify_gql__*` models in the [graphql](https://github.com/fivetran/dbt_shopify_source/tree/main/models/graphql) folder: